zachgk/catln/README.md

 **The language is currently under development.
 Only some of the critical language features have been implemented in the compiler so code written in the language is still somewhat limited.**

+Right now, the team developing Catln consists of @zachgk and @githubpradeep.

-Contact [@zachgk](mailto:zachary@kimberg.com) if you have any thoughts, ideas, questions, feedback, or concerns about the language.
-I am also looking for collaborators so let me know if you have any interest in working on the language with me.
+Feel free to reach out to us on our [Slack](https://join.slack.com/t/catln/shared_invite/zt-qkfr40mp-e7kIhGWYJK03RjUrYFRTDQ) or [GitHub Discussions](https://github.com/zachgk/catln/discussions) if you have any thoughts, ideas, questions, suggestions, feedback, or concerns about the language.
+You can also join to discuss programming language design, if you are interested in contributing to the language, or are thinking about joining the Catln team.